 Since the initial discoveries of predator effects on hatching timing (Sih & Moore 1993, Warkentin 1995) we have learned that embryos of many species change when they hatch in response to environmental conditions.
 Some hatch early to escape from predators, pathogens, or abiotic threats.
 Some delay hatching in response to larval predators, abiotic threats, or lack of larval food.
 Parents also cue and manipulate offspring hatching.

-The symposium on “Environmentally Cued Hatching Across Taxa” (ICB 2011 • co-organized with Karen Martin, Richard Strathmann) showed that cued hatching responses are diverse and widespread across the animal phylogeny.
+The symposium on “Environmentally Cued Hatching Across Taxa” (ICB 2011) showed that cued hatching responses are diverse and widespread across the animal phylogeny.
 They may be more the norm than the exception.
-Current research addresses the nature and magnitude of cued hatching responses, their evolutionary history, their developmental, physiological and behavioral mechanisms, and their developmental and ecological consequences.
+Our research addresses the nature and magnitude of cued hatching responses, their evolutionary history, their developmental, physiological and behavioral mechanisms, and their developmental and ecological consequences.

 Most of our research focuses on amphibians, where cued hatching is relatively well studied, and we have accumulated a strong foundation.
-Our central study species is the red-eyed treefrog and we also work with other neotropical and temperate frogs.
+Our central study species is the red-eyed treefrog and we also work with other Neotropical frogs.
 However, we are broadly interested in cued hatching studies in other taxa and happy to help facilitate such research where possible.

 The development of adaptive embryo behavior – changing senses, abilities, trade-offs and choices

-Escape hatching responses of embryos to threats depend critically both on cue reception and hatching ability, which in turn depend on the development of sensory systems and hatching mechanisms.
+Escape-hatching responses of embryos to threats depend critically both on cue reception and hatching ability, which in turn depend on the development of sensory systems and hatching mechanisms.
 In addition, as traits affecting the ability to survive within and outside the egg capsule change, so do the costs of accelerating or delaying hatching, and of potential decision errors.
 In red-eyed treefrogs, older embryos hatch more readily but even 30%-premature embryos sometimes hatch within seconds of a cue.
-We want to understand how changes in perceptual abilities, behavioral competencies, and optimal decisions combine to shape the development and expression of escape hatching behavior.
-Embryos use cues in multiple sensory modalities.
-We are focusing on physical disturbance of clutches and hypoxia, both of which are important for red-eyed treefrogs and common as hatching cues across taxa.
-These cues also differ in important ways.
-Hypoxia kills embryos, so the cue and the threat are identical, and clear.
-Also, embryos sense and respond behaviorally to oxygen cues long before hatching competence.
-Physical disturbance (and the resulting vibration) is fundamentally ambiguous – sometimes caused by predators but often by rain or wind – creating the possibility of missed cues and false alarms.
-We do not know (yet) how embryos receive vibrational cues, but a likely candidate sensor – the inner ear – changes substantially during the period of hatching competence.
-This is a multifacted research project that will offer many opportunities for graduate and undergraduate student involvement.
+Our research addresses how changes in perceptual abilities, behavioral competencies, and optimal decisions combine to shape the development and expression of escape hatching behavior.